Bbaale County

 Bbaale County is a county in the Kayunga District in Uganda.
 It occupies the northern half of the district.
 It contains four sub-counties.
-It is represented in the Uganda Parliament by Sulaiman Madada, who also serves as the State Minister for the Elderly and the Disabled.
+It is represented in the Uganda Parliament by Charles Tebandeke who succeeded Sulaiman Madada, who served as the State Minister for the Elderly and the Disabled.

+Location

+Bbaale is located about 45 km from Kayunga Town.

+Administration

+Bbaale County includes four rural sub-counties: Bbaale, Galiraya, Kayonza, and Kitimbwa.